 We will go into more detail on the liquidation process in the liquidation lesson.
 For now, it is enough to understand that liquidation means your account has run out of funds to support your position and so your positions have been closed.

-Isolated and cross margin
+Isolated vs standard margin

-Subaccounts are completely isolated from the main account as well as from other subaccounts.
+Subaccounts are completely isolated from the main account, as well as from other subaccounts.
 This means a liquidation in one subaccount will not affect equity in any of the other accounts.

 Let’s look at some examples: